US Marijuana Laws 2017

 There are basically four categories to legalization you need to understand.

-Full-Legalization – this allows cannabis possession and consumption, with certain restrictions, to anyone over the age of 21.
+Full-Legalization – this allows herb possession and consumption, with certain restrictions, to anyone over the age of 21.
 However, possession limits and purchasing rules vary from state to state.

-Medicinal Only – the majority of states have a medical marijuana program that only allows patients with certain approved conditions, but allow multiple forms and doses.
+Medicinal Only – the majority of states have a medical herb program that only allows patients with certain approved conditions, but allow multiple forms and doses.
 Some may even allow home cultivation.

 Restrictive Medicinal – the latest baby-steps in legalization are the restrictive medicinal laws being enacted in the Midwest.
 These laws only allow products high-CBD content with tiny amounts of THC and to an extremely limited patient-base.

-Prohibited – believe it or not, there are still a few states out there which believe carrying marijuana is as bad as carrying heroin, in fact, some even still enforce mandatory minimum sentences.
+Prohibited – believe it or not, there are still a few states out there which believe carrying herb is as bad as carrying heroin, in fact, some even still enforce mandatory minimum sentences.

 Full-Legalization States: 8 + D.C.